helix-editor/helix/book/src/usage/modal-editing-basics.md

 To remove the current selection, press `;`.

-Certain movement commands will also highlight the content contained within the motion.
-This will be discussed more in TODO.
+Certain movement will also highlight the content contained within the motion.
+For example, see [Movements](./movements.md#word-based-movement).

 ## Deletion